Stadthaus Team Management

 But her heart beats for cultural education programs to accompany the exhibitions.
 Long lasting projects include the audio guide ‘for kids by kids’ (in cooperation with the media course at St. Hildegard-Schule), an architectural guide to be published in 2020, as well as a photography competition on the subject of ‘democracy’ (biannual event from fall 2021 onwards).
 All projects are tailored for a younger audience but are recommended for all ages.
 Since 2017, she has also been organising the young readers book fair ‘Kibum’.

 For our youngest team member, studying and career happened at the same time.
 As a master student of cultural management in Munich, she applied for an internship at Stadthaus Ulm, which she absolved during the preparation of the exhibition ‘Wig, Headscarf, Habit’.
 As she got busy with her master’s thesis, the financial management position at the Stadthaus became available.
-And now she has been in charge of the Stadthaus finances since November 2019, inspiring the whole team with fresh ideas, such as in “Witches in Exile” (with Karla Nieraad and Andrea Kreuzpointner) and in “Exotic Plant Hunters” (with Andrea Kreuzpointner) in 2022.
+And now she has overseen the Stadthaus finances since November 2019.
+She keeps inspiring the whole team with fresh ideas, such as in “Witches in Exile” (with Karla Nieraad and Andrea Kreuzpointner) and in “Exotic Plant Hunters” (with Andrea Kreuzpointner) in 2022.

 Sabine Schwarz has been managing the Stadthaus office since 1998, being the best point of contact for all topics – even for our four-legged team member Felix – at the very least, she will know who to ask.
 She is a centre of calm even in turbulent times.
 She also coordinates our exhibition staff, requests for guided tours and orders of the many Stadthaus publications: Whatever you need, you may contact Sabine.